RINEARN/exevalator/README.md

 - Linux is a trademark of linus torvalds in the United States and/or other countries.

 - Node.js is a trademark or a registered trademark of OpenJS Foundation in the United States and other countries.

+- Python is a trademark or a registered trademark of Python Software Foundation in the United States and other countries.

 - ChatGPT is a trademark or a registered trademark of OpenAI OpCo, LLC in the United States and other countries.